Jitu0110/BankTransactionApplication/README.md

 API Documentation:
 * Spring Boot integrates seamlessly with Swagger, providing comprehensive API documentation.
 This simplifies API testing and exploration.
 Access the Swagger documentation at http://localhost:8080/swagger-ui/index.html once the application is running.

-Current Assumption: The current design assumes all transactions are processed in a single, unspecified currency.
-The currency field within the Amount object is currently being ignored.
+Current Assumption: The current design assumes all transactions are processed in a single currency - "USD".

 ## Bonus: Deployment considerations
  If I were to deploy this, I would :